davidsamu/seal/doc/Preprocessing methods/Quality metrics.md

 #### Waveform amplitude

 Waveform height, as measured from waveform onset (time of downward crossing of '0' level, aligned to 9th sample of waveform by Plexon).
-- TODO: This is currently not a dip-to-tip amplitude, which may be more informative.
-Consider changing this or adding that.

 #### Waveform duration

 Time for waveform to reach maximal value, relative to waveform onset (waveform amplitude).
 - Calculated during TPLCell creation using some spline model to increase precision of estimate.
-- TODO: Should we consider global or first local maximum of waveform?
-Relevant question for low quality recordings / sortings.

 ### Based on spike times